schwarzbox/Fct/README.md

 join - return table that created from given two arguments.

-valval - return table that created with keys from the first table and values from the second.
+valval - return table that created with values from the first table and values from the second.

 merge - return table without duplicate values from the two tables.